cmcouto-silva/cropland-driven-deforestation/README.md

 ### Analysis

 For the analysis, we used the data called `br_deforestation_biome.geojson`, provided for our task.
 The notebook with the analysis can be found under `notebooks/eda.ipynb`.
+Figures available on `reports/figures`.